holvianssi/exercise/README.md

 you feel you know a bit more than the usual candidate about some of below tasks, do let us know by completing the task!

+Descriptions can be done either in written form or as part of the review session for your submission.

 Client & features:
-  1. Implement single page app UI for above APIs
+  1. Implement a web frontend for the APIs.
+Usage of some Javascript framework is a big bonus for this task.
-  2. Implement console based client for above APIs
+  2. Implement console based client for the APIs.
-  3. Implement operations access to the system (this should allow operations to view details of users, accounts and transactions, and to do corrections to transactions data).
+  3. Implement operations personnel access to the system.
+The system should allow operations to find and view details of users, accounts and transactions, and to do corrections to the data.
   4. Implement a change to the account balance API so that it's possible to query the balance of the account at end of given date.

 Authentication and audit:
   1. Describe or implement authentication and authorisation solution for above APIs.
-  2. Describe or implement an audit system for above APIs (basically a solution which allows one to see who did what in the system).
+  2. Describe or implement an audit system for above APIs (a solution which allows one to see who did what in the system).

 Concurrency, scalability, reliability: